dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

     ![Disable recovery code](/files/user-mfa-disable-with-recovery-code-after-login.png)

-1. Fill in the recovery code and click on <label>Reset all multi-factor methods</label>.
+1. Fill in the recovery code, and click on <label>Reset all multi-factor methods</label>.

     ![Reset all MFA](/files/user-mfa-reset-all-mfa.png)